Blog/ROI & Buying Guide

 Are there leasing options for autonomous commercial floor scrubbers?

 Yes.
-Most facilities can choose between equipment leasing, equipment financing, or a full-service Robot-as-a-Service (RaaS) agreement.
-The right option depends on whether you want the lowest monthly payment, ownership at the end of term, or an all-inclusive service bundle.
+Qualified CenoBots buyers can use Cenoflex lease-to-own, and facilities can also compare equipment financing or full-service Robot-as-a-Service (RaaS).
+The right option depends on whether you want ownership through a lease-to-own path, the lowest hardware payment, or a managed-service bundle.

-What is the difference between leasing and RaaS?
+What is the difference between Cenoflex leasing and RaaS?

 How much does a cleaning robot cost per month?

-Leasing or financing is usually best for operators with internal maintenance capability, strong uptime tolerance, and a preference to own the asset.
-RaaS is usually better for teams that want predictable uptime, no large capital request, and a single accountable vendor.
+Cenoflex is usually best for qualified CenoBots buyers who want ownership, nothing due in advance, prepayment flexibility, and a lease-to-own structure.
+RaaS is usually better for teams that want predictable uptime, no large capital request, annual preventive maintenance included, and a single accountable vendor.

 See the ROI in person